Kyoko Amano

 Career:

 After obtained his MA at Graduate School of Humanities and Human Sciences, Hokkaido University in 2013, he worked as a system engineer at Accenture PLC.
 In 2016, he studied in the Institute of Indology and Central Asian Studies, Leipzig University.
 He is currently enrolled in a PhD program.
-Beginning in October 2018, he also worked as a research assistant in Institute of Computer Science, Leipzig University, currently since July 2022 he is working at Institute for Applied Informatics.
+Beginning in October 2018, he also worked as a research assistant in Institute of Computer Science, Leipzig University, and since July 2022 at Institute for Applied Informatics.
+Since May 2024, he is working for the project "Divergent Discourses: Processes of Narrative Construction in Tibet, 1955-62" ( https://research.uni-leipzig.de/diverge/ ) at the Institute for South and Central Asian Studies, Leipzig University.

 Research: